-Folsom Street will run from Second to Spear streets at the heart of the the Transbay Terminal District, bordered by residential towers with commercial ground floors, and integrated with multiple transit modes and ecological systems.
-The elegant streetscape is based on a 2006 plan, which evolved with extensive city coordination and design.
+Folsom Street runs from Second to Spear streets at the heart of the the Transbay Terminal District, bordered by residential towers with commercial ground floors and integrated with multiple transit modes and ecological systems.
+The elegant streetscape is based on a 2006 plan, which was evolved with extensive city coordination and design.
 It is a two-way street with cycletracks, bulbouts at intersections, and on the north side, a 25-foot-wide sidewalk with rain gardens and a double row of trees.

 Folsom Street also borders CMG’s future Under Ramp Park.
 Where the two meet at the park, there will be a plaza with a park pavilion including a cafe, ice cream shops, wine bar, and other neighborhood-serving amenities.